icde-pro/yougile-mcp/README.md

 }
 ```

-For Claude Desktop or other MCP-compatible tools, you can add Yougile by updating your MCP configuration file:
+For Claude Desktop or other MCP-compatible tools, you can add Yougile by updating your global MCP configuration file (
+typically located at `C:\Users\{username}\.kilocode\globalStorage\kilo code.kilo-code\settings\mcp_settings.json`):

 ```json
 {